Skip to content

 Two of the deadliest single incidents of the siege happened at the Markale open-air market, just off the main pedestrian street in the old town.
 On 5 February 1994, a mortar shell landed among the stalls and killed 68 people, wounding well over a hundred.
 On 28 August 1995, a second shelling of the market killed 43 people; the ICTY attributed both to the forces besieging the city, and the second attack was among the events that prompted the NATO air campaign that helped bring the war to an end.

 The market trades again today, ordinary and busy, and on its wall is a memorial: a plain red backboard listing the names of those killed there.
-It is easy to walk past if you don’t know it is there.
+It’s easy to walk past if you don’t know it is there.
 Standing in front of the names for a moment, in a working marketplace where people are buying fruit and vegetables exactly as they were on those two mornings, is one of the more affecting things you can do in the city.

 The Sarajevo Roses

 Where a mortar shell struck the ground and killed people, the concrete was left scarred in a distinctive scatter pattern.
 In a number of places around the city, those scars have been filled with red resin - turning the mark of an explosion into something that looks like a red flower pressed into the pavement.
-These are the Sarajevo Roses, and they are the city’s quietest memorial: no sign, no fence, just a red bloom underfoot that marks a spot where lives were lost.
+These are the Sarajevo Roses, and they’re the city’s quietest memorial: no sign, no fence, just a red bloom underfoot that marks a spot where lives were lost.

-There is no trail and no ticket; you come across them.
+There’s no trail and no ticket; you come across them.
 There are surviving examples near the market and elsewhere in the centre, though weather and repaving have worn many away over the years.
 If you find one, it is worth pausing - each marks a specific place where specific people died, and that is exactly what the resin is there to say.

 The cemeteries on the hills